How an Accounting Degree Can Help You Become an Accountant

 Not sure you’re ready to commit to a full degree program?
 Consider an associate degree in accounting or an undergraduate accounting certificate, which can help you meet the education requirements for entry-level positions like bookkeeping or lay the groundwork for further study.

-While you pursue your degree, you’ll also want to gain practical experience through an internship (non-credit or for-credit), connect with professional associations and network with alumni via social media.
+While you pursue your degree, you may also want to consider employment in the field to gain real-world experience, connect with professional associations and network with alumni via social media.

-“Accounting is a great major because there are so many options,” said Mona Stephens, CPA, MSA (MS in Accountancy) and accounting faculty lead at Southern New Hampshire University (SNHU).
+“Accounting is a great major because there are so many options,” said Mona Stephens, a CPA with a Master of Accountancy and an accounting faculty lead at Southern New Hampshire University (SNHU).

 What Does an Accountant Do?